 The West Side of Fiesta Island

-As we keep heading south around Fiesta Island, we come upon Stony Point, connected to the dog park.
-Due to the isolation of the area and a good food source, Stony Point is a favorable nesting site for the endangered California least tern.
+As we head south around Fiesta Island, we come upon Stony Point, connected to the dog park.
+Due to the isolation of the area and a good food source, Stony Point is a favorable nesting site (April to September) for the endangered California least tern.

 Fiesta Island Dog Park